 I'm an agnostic, but religion-friendly.
 I have no patience for anyone, from any belief structure, who feels resentment, bitterness, or rage at anyone else's beliefs.
 That's a brand of negativity that I've been trying very hard to completely remove from my life.

-I love Austin, and while I'm not really personally liberal enough for Austin, I'm probably much too liberal for the rest of the state.
+I love Austin, but as I've watched rent climb %10 a year even in the worst parts of town, I've started to believe that this may not be the city for me.
+I'm looking longingly at Seattle, which is at least honest about its cost of living.
 That said, I miss Houston terribly, keep trying to find reasons to visit, and have considered moving back on more than one occasion, so if you're from Houston and I message you, that's why.

 I'm an honest person.
 I don't like the modern game of pretending to be something you're not -- as far as dating goes, that's self-destructive because the truth invariably comes out.
 I don't play the hook-up game, and my ultimate goal is finding THAT person.
 The one I'll know I can take on the world with.
 If I meet great friends along the way, fine -- but I'm not here to collect bedpost notches or friends with benefits.